juba232/Project_python/README.md

 # Project_python
-This is a course project of IB&lt; Data Science python project
+This is a course project of IBM Data Science python project where the main task was to extract data from website using webscraping and ticker function.